Colombian Coffee: Everything You Need To Know

 This small company carefully sources only the best Fair Trade beans.

 The company roasts the beans only once they’ve been ordered, and each bag is marked with the date of roasting.

-Uniquely, Cooper’s ages their beans in used barrels - this adds subtle new flavors and aromas that serve to enhance the natural taste of the beans without disguising it.
+Whats so cool about Cooper’s beans - they ages their beans in used barrels.
+This adds subtle new flavors and aromas that serve to enhance the natural taste of the beans without disguising it.